NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 3 - Advice for Applying Machine Learning.md

 **Although increasing the network might lead to overfitting.
 If you begin to regularize it then you will find that it becomes more generalized and less overfitting.**

 **Keras layers have a param called kernel_regularizer**

+## Developing a Machine Learning Model
+### Error Analysis
+Manually looking into samples and find where miss classification/fitting happened and determine what is causing the error in the model, maybe some pattern.

+Error analysis fits under diagnosis of an algorithm.

+### Adding/Creating Data Tips
+* Using Error Analysis can help use target what data to find more examples of.
+So collecting more data specialized can help train the model better.
+* Data Augmentation: transforming the data in some way.
+In images, rotating, mirror, size, etc. Audio too, combining bad conditions to a baseline weather.
+This can also kinda be done with data, but can be a little difficult.
+* Generating synthetic data: Data that is very similar to what problem you are trying to solve.

+### Transfer Learning
+Is taking another model that is focus on a general or similar problem and using its initial layers as a base to start training your network.

+**For example** a general network for detecting all kinds of objects in a scene.
+We can then use that models layers as a start for our algorithms that learns to detect cats.
+Since the weights have already been trained we can just update the output layer or even have a good start to train the inner layers.

+**Supervised Pre-training**: Is the first pre trained network **Fine Tuning**: using a pre-trained data